palette-software/palette/docker/package.rpm/README.md

 # Build package in Docker container

-There is a shell scripts to automate the RPM package creation using a Docker container.
+There is a shell script to automate the RPM package creation using a Docker container.

 The required steps are on the host machine
 1. Preferably set to current directory to the project root